wlandau/crew/README.md

-`crew` offers a smooth continuum between persistent workers that always stay running and transient workers that exit after doing little work.[^1] So if you submitted more tasks than workers and some of your workers timed out or exited, then you may need to call `pop()` iteratively so workers automatically scale back up to meet demand.[^2]
+`crew` offers a smooth continuum between persistent workers that always stay running and transient workers that exit after doing little work.[^1] So if you submitted more tasks than workers and some of your workers timed out or exited, then you may need to call `pop()` at frequent intervals so workers automatically scale back up to meet demand.[^2]

 ``` r
 while (is.null(out)) {